u3192063/train-crossing-project/README.md

 - Added collaborator to the project
 - Edited the description
 - Added Flowchart
-- Added Sequence of task with Wode Code
+- Added Sequence of task with Word Code